FallBestSeason/bikeRacer/readme.txt

     handles state change between game screens
     passes needed references to gui elements

-inventory
+inventory folder
+    contains modlues and json files pertaining to inventory and item management

+    inventoryManager
         handles inventory.json file
-    represents items to be acessed in shop
+        represents items to be acessed in shop handles bike instance object

+    items.json
+        complete list of every item and it's attributes

+    inventory.json
+        list of items that are acessable to player used to create shop ui elements

 GUI folder
     contains resources and modules for GUI functionality.